-Brian Dennehy is an American film, stage, and television actor who has starred in films such as “First Blood,” “Silverado,” and “Tommy Boy.”
+Brian Dennehy was an American film, stage, and television actor who starred in films such as “First Blood,” “Silverado,” and “Tommy Boy.”
 Originally from Bridgeport, Connecticut, Dennehy was raised in New York where his father was a wire service editor for the Associated Press.
 Dennehy grew up loving football just as much as he did theater.

 The actor attended Columbia University on a football scholarship before his education was interrupted to serve five years in the U.S. Marines.
 He eventually graduated with a B.A. and history.
 Dennehy’s career in Hollywood spanned five decades and he co-starred in a long list of popular movies, including the science-fiction classic “Cocoon.”
 Some of his earlier films included “Semi-Tough”, and “Foul Play.”